dangilman/darkspirals/README.rst

 Features
 --------
-- generate realistic subhalo populations, including their orbits and masses
+- generation of realistic subhalo populations, including their orbits and masses
 - flexible parameterization of the Galactic potential, and the potential of the disk in the solar neighborhood
 - approximate calculation of changes to the vertical action caused by satellite fly-bys
+- diffusion model for scattering between stars and giant molecular clouds

 Credits
 -------